 “But we just upgraded everything to HD a few years ago…”

-If you think that a good 4K TV is expensive, try outfitting entire film crews with 4K cameras.
+If you think a good 4K TV is expensive, try outfitting entire film crews with 4K cameras.

-4K movies on Netflix
+4K Movies On Netflix

-There’s more 4K content available on Amazon Prime Video though.
+There’s more 4K content available on Amazon Prime Video, though.
 Like Netflix, most of their original content is shot in 4K HDR.
 If you’re already a Prime member, you’ve got access to their streaming video service as part of your subscription.
 If not, Amazon is offering a 30-day free trial.

 YouTube 4K Video